niravnmore/phptut/se_assiginment.md

 #### Source Code

-Q. What is the difference between source code and machine code?
+Q-14.
+What is the difference between source code and machine code?
 - Source code is written in a programming language and is not executable, while machine code is an executable code.
 - Source code is converted into a machine code with help of a language compiler.
 - Source code is human-readable, easily editable, highly portable and abstract.